AaronRustad/resr/README.md

 # Resr

-A ridiculous way of managing soft-ownership of staging servers, using Slack and channel topics for state.
+A ridiculously simple way of managing soft-ownership of staging servers using Slack and channel topics for state.

 ## Installation